PLenaers/ProjectCleaningData/README.md

 The numeric values describing the type of activity are changed into actual descriptions as defined in activity_labels.txt.

 ## Ex.
 4 Change variable names
 The variable names are changed according to the labels in features.txt.
-Originally these hold some non-allowed characters so the function make.names has to be called to clean this up.
+There are duplicate entries indicating that there are duplicate columns.
+These are removed.
+The names also hold some non-allowed characters so the function make.names has to be called to clean this up.

 ## Ex.
 5 Create a tidy dataset
-Lastly, the data is grouped by activity and subject, and the mean for each if the variables in each of these groups is calculated
+Lastly, the data is grouped by activity and subject, and the mean for each if the variables in each of these groups is calculated with the function summarise_each.